alexandermckay/sync-firebase-with-google-sheets/readme.md

 ```

 10. Open `Code.gs`
 11. Delete all the existing code in `Code.gs` and replace it with the code from `appscript/update-firebase.js`, taking care not to include the imports/exports which are for testing purposes only.
+TODO: remove the testss
 12. Update the `dbUrl` in the `formatUrl` function.
 13. Open the 'Edit' menu
 14. Open 'Current Project Triggers'
 15. Click 'Add Trigger'
-16. Add the following settings:
+16. Add the following settings: TODO: remove image and make text
     <img display="block" height="400px" src="docs/add-trigger.png" />
 17. Click 'Save' (may have to scroll slightly)
 18. Click 'Advanced' on the 'This App isn't Verified' pop-up